jeremyhilado/seir-224-project-2/readme.md

 ### Support

-Each group will be given three tokens, redeemable at any time for 15 minutes each with an instructor of your choice.
+Each group will be given four tokens, redeemable at any time for 15 minutes each.
+You can use one token per instructor.
 Tokens cannot be transferred between groups.

 <!-- ### Useful Resources -->